Mertzenich/Council-4208/content/about/_index.md

 ---

 # Saint Benedict's Knights of Columbus Council 4208
+Welcome to the official website for Saint Benedict’s Council 4208, 307 W. Main Street, Decorah, Iowa.
+Please feel free to contact us via 563-382-9631 or decorahknights@gmail.com .
+If you are a practical (practicing) Catholic man, age 18 or older, we welcome you to join the leading organization of Catholic laymen in the world.
+Click on the following link for MEMBERSHIP FREQUENTLY ASKED QUESTIONS: https://www.kofc.org/en/who-we-are/about-membership/frequently-asked-questions.html .
+To join the Knights of Columbus, click on the following link: https://www.kofc.org/secure/en/join/join-the-knights.html

 Saint Benedict's Knights of Columbus Council 4208 in Decorah, Iowa, is VERY active and has been awarded the [Star Council Award](https://www.kofc.org/en/for-members/resources/star-council-award.html) for service to God and God's people.

 If you are a practical (practicing) Catholic gentleman, we invite you to join us by clicking on the following link: https://www.kofc.org/apps/joinus/en/registration/index.html